 Ask your school administrator to use integrated pest management as a safer and often less costly alternative to regularly scheduled spraying.
-For more information: good in the landby wildlife.

-Pesticides in schools www.epa.gov/pesticides/ipm/
+For more information: Pesticides in schools www.epa.gov/pesticides/ipm/

 Is my classroom environment safe?

 The Healthy School Environments Web pages are intended to serve as a gateway to on-line resources to help facility managers, school administrators, architects, design engineers, school nurses, parents, teachers and staff address environmental health issues in schools.
 For more information: